Customer Relations

-Since its foundation, Panasonic has aimed to contribute to society through its products and services, while always putting the customer first.
-The Group seeks to improve customer service (CS), and it offers products, solutions, and services that enrich the lives of people around the world.
+Since its founding, Panasonic has sought to contribute to society through its products and services, always prioritizing the customer’s needs above all else.
+The Group aims to enhance customer service (CS) and offers products, solutions, and services that enrich the lives of people worldwide.
 When providing CS, the Group strives for sincerity, accuracy, and speed, and it acts with humility and appreciation.
 This finds its basis in the CS principle of “true service” that the Group’s founder described.
 Our fundamental stance is thus to provide customers with trust, peace of mind, and satisfaction.

 Service Philosophy (True Service)